paulsinclair51/briteTest/README.md

 - `SIGABRT` and all abort‑based failures.
 - Memory corruption that triggers allocator aborts.
-- Aanitizer aborts.
+- Sanitizer aborts.
 - Undefined behavior that terminates the process.
-- Deadlocks (child can be timedout and then killed ).
+- Deadlocks (child can be timed out and then killed).
 - Infinite loops (child can be timed out and then killed).
 - Resource exhaustion.
 - All synchronous faults (`SIGSEGV`, `SIGBUS`, `SIGILL`, `SIGFPE`).